aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ### Define users

 Once identity providers are defined, user records must be created.
-Each user records may contain the settings that will be used for an AWS Transfer session and can also contain public keys when using the `public_key` module or for AWS Transfer servers configured with Public Key AND Password support.
+Each user records may contain the settings that will be used for an AWS Transfer session and can also contain public keys when using the `public_key` module or for AWS Transfer servers configured with **Password AND Key support**.
 Each record also maps the username to a given identity provider.
 In this section, we will create a user record and map it to the `publickeys` identity provider created in the previous section.

 > [!IMPORTANT]
 > All usernames specified in the `[StackName]_users` must be entered as lowercase.